MasterCruelty/eMerger/README.md

     <li>Run <code>./uninstall.sh</code></li>
 </ol>

 ### Feel free to contribute to the project.
-Just explain what you did and why.
+Just explain what you did and why.<br>

+### Is there a problem?
+Feel free to open an issue to explain whatever isn't working. 🖥️